 - 87 changes: Injury, poisoning and certain other consequences of external causes (S00-T88) – chapter 19

 - 75 changes: External causes of morbidity (V00-Y99) – chapter 20

-Here are some of the specific 2020 ICD-10-CM code additions, deletions and revisions you’ll receive help with during this upcoming, 60-minute online training:
+Here are some of the specific 2020 ICD-10-CM code additions, deletions and revisions you’ll receive help with during this 60-minute online training:

 Successfully Incorporate all of the 2020 ICD-10-CM Code Changes

 Don’t worry about successfully incorporating all of the 324 ICD-10-CM code changes for 2020 alone.
-By attending Kim’s upcoming online training, you’ll receive easy-to-implement steps for the most significant 2020 ICD-10-CM changes so you can ensure your claims continue to be accurate by incorporating next year’s diagnosis code changes successfully the first time.
+By attending Kim’s online training, you’ll receive easy-to-implement steps for the most significant 2020 ICD-10-CM changes so you can ensure your claims continue to be accurate by incorporating next year’s diagnosis code changes successfully the first time.

 Kim is an independent coding and reimbursement consultant, providing audit, training and oversight of coding and reimbursement functions for physicians.
 Kim completed three years of pre-medical education at the University of Alabama before she decided that she preferred the business side of medicine.